MartinTichovsky/jest-collector/README.md

 `getHooksByType` - returns an object.
 It helps if you would like to test more hooks and do not call `getHook` for the each time.
   - `get` - returns an object of the hook or undefined if the hook or sequence was not found.
 The sequence always starts from one.

+`getUseReducer` - returns an object or undefined.
+The logic is the same as described bellow for the `getUseState`.
+The state is taken from return of the `useReducer`.

 `getUseState` - returns an object or undefined if a `useState` does not exist or it was not found by the passed sequence.
 It helps to test specific `useState` and its returns.
   - `getState` - any value.
 Get specific state result providing the state sequence.
 State sequence means the sequence of the state results.
 It means if you have one `useState` and the React component was rendered twice, the state will have two results.
 You can get the first result by calling `getState(1)` or the second with `getState(2)`.